 If you are itching to do something active on your rest days, doing some cross-training is a great option.
 Cross-training can include walking, hiking, cycling, swimming, yoga, lifting weights, or any other active pursuit that isn't as high-impact as running.

-If you do plan to carry some of your own water on race day, buy a hydration pack or belt long in advance and get accustomed to running with it.
+If you plan to carry some of your own water on race day, buy a hydration pack or belt long in advance and get accustomed to running with it.
 Never try something new on race day.

 While training, of course, you will be doing plenty of long runs without the benefit of aid stations.
 Several tried-and-true techniques to consider:

 Your body can only store so much glycogen—its primary source of energy during the marathon.
 As this level gets depleted over the course of your marathon, your muscles will begin to tire and feel heavy.
 While no amount of fuel consumption during the race can entirely replace your depleted glycogen, consuming small amounts of carbohydrates can help prevent you from hitting the dreaded wall.

 Energy gels or chews are the easiest to carry and often easiest to digest—but a few pieces of fruit or an energy bar can also do the trick.
 For any run over 2 hours, aim to take in about 60 grams of carbohydrates per hour.

 As with everything, make sure to test out various types of fuel on your training runs to see what your stomach tolerates best, so you can fuel confidently on race day.

-Don't try anything new on race day—not new shoes, new shorts or a new shirt.
+Don't try anything new on race day—no new shoes, new shorts or a new shirt.
 Don't guzzle 3 cups of coffee if you usually have one.
 Your long training runs are when you should be fine-tuning your clothing, gear and fueling strategies.

-Before the race:
+Before the Race

-During the race:
+During the Race

 Get plenty of sleep.
 Eat well-balanced meals.
 Take care of any injuries or ailments you may have developed during the race.
-Nourish your immune system which will be more vulnerable immediately after the marathon.
+Nourish your immune system, which will be more vulnerable immediately after the marathon.